Storyflow Logo

 The short answer

-Brainstorming is the part where you generate a lot of ideas without judging them.
-Ideation is the larger process that includes brainstorming and then adds the harder steps: selecting the ideas worth keeping, combining them, and developing them into something you can act on.
+Brainstorming is one motion: you generate a lot of ideas without judging them.
+Ideation is the whole loop: it includes brainstorming and then adds the harder steps of selecting the ideas worth keeping, combining them, and developing them into something you can act on.
+So a brainstorming tool is optimized to get many ideas out of people's heads fast, while an ideation tool is optimized for the entire arc from the first messy burst to a shaped concept you can hand off.
+Brainstorming is a step inside ideation, not a synonym for it.

+That single distinction explains why so many sessions feel productive in the room and then go nowhere by the next week.
 If you only ever brainstorm, you end up with a wall of sticky notes and no decision.
-If you skip brainstorming and jump to documenting, you develop the first idea you had instead of the best one.
-The tool you pick should match the motion you actually keep getting stuck on.
+If you skip brainstorming and jump straight to documenting, you develop the first idea you had instead of the best one.
+The tool you buy should match the motion you actually keep getting stuck on, not the one you already do well.

-At the top, you want volume.
+At the top of the funnel, you want volume.
 Quantity beats quality here, because you cannot judge what you have not yet said out loud.
-This is brainstorming: diverge, suspend criticism, chase the strange ones, fill the board.
-The classic rules (go for quantity, defer judgment, build on others' ideas, welcome the wild) are all rules for this single motion.
+This is brainstorming: diverge, suspend criticism, chase the strange ideas, fill the board.
+The classic rules (go for quantity, defer judgment, build on others' ideas, welcome the wild) are all rules for this single top-of-funnel motion.

-Below the top of the funnel, the work changes shape completely.
-Now you have to converge: cluster the duplicates, kill the weak ones, merge two half-ideas into one strong one, and pressure-test the survivors against the real goal.
-This is the part brainstorming alone never finishes, because the moment you start judging, you have technically stopped brainstorming.
+Below the top, the work changes shape completely.
+Now you have to converge: cluster the duplicates, cut the weak ones, merge two half-ideas into one strong one, and pressure-test the survivors against the real goal.
+This is the band brainstorming alone never finishes, because the moment you start judging, you have technically stopped brainstorming.
+It is also the least fun band, which is exactly why teams skip it.

 The core difference, side by side